Triemaps that match: Related work

 Trie data structures have found their way into numerous Haskell packages over time.
 There are trie data structures that are specific to \ensuremath{\conid{String}}, like the \hackage{StringMap} package, or polymorphically, requiring just a type class for trie key extraction, like the \hackage{TrieMap} package.
 None of these libraries describe how to index on expression data structures modulo $\alpha$-equivalence or how to perform matching lookup.

 Memoisation has been a prominent application of tries in Haskell \cite{hinze:memo,conal:blog1,conal:blog2}.
 Given a function \ensuremath{\varid{f}}, the idea is to build an \emph{infinite}, lazily-evaluated trie, that maps every possible argument \ensuremath{\varid{x}} to (a thunk for) $\ensuremath{(\varid{f}\;\varid{x})}$.
 Now, a function call becomes a lookup in the trie.
-The ideas are implemented in the \hackage{MemoTrie} library.
+These ideas are implemented in the \hackage{MemoTrie} library, and have been generalised to representable functors in the \hackage{representable-tries} library.
 For memo tries, operations like alter, insert, union, and fold are all irrelevant: the infinite trie is built once, and then used only for lookup.